 We often work with virtual teams on how to choose and use their communication technologies appropriately, but also how to disconnect from unnecessary communication and make time to have real two-way conversations rather than just broadcasting information at each other.
 Participants use this to have fewer meetings, webinars, calls and emails and to make the remaining ones much more participative and engaging.

 The third ‘C’ is about control, in particular finding the right balance between control and trust.
-In virtual teams, where we are working across distance, cultures, time-zones, technology and complex organisations, there are lots of small things that can undermine trust.
+In virtual teams, where we are working across distance, cultures, time-zones, technology and complex organizations, there are lots of small things that can undermine trust.
 And when trust is undermined, managers tend to increase control, to stay more involved in decisions, to increase their level of meetings reporting, etc. And this can cause delay, cost and dissatisfaction.

 Participants can use these tools to build trust remotely and push control to lower levels in the organization, systematically build higher levels of capability and confidence, speed up decisions and delivery and counter micro-management.